Использование IRC для получения помощи

 If your question has been properly answered, consider marking a topic as "solved".
 It is a very little step, but quite helpful for other users and staff, because it tells them that there are no more issues.
 To mark a topic as solved, choose the topic with the best answer in the thread, and click the green tick mark under it.
 If you go back to the topic list you will notice a green tick mark next to the topic's title as well.

 Most distributions have forums of their own; these can also be valuable.
 The web pages of your distribution should provide links to its forums.

-For questions relating to the desktop use of KDE with a particular operating system (OS), you can try the above methods, but unless the question directly involves KDE or KDE/GNU/Linux you are unlikely to find the answer.
+For questions relating to the desktop use of Plasma with a particular operating system (OS), you can try the above methods, but unless the question directly involves KDE software or KDE/GNU/Linux you are unlikely to find the answer.
 If your question does not directly involve KDE, please do not post the question on the "normal" KDE mailing lists.
 An example of questions that do not directly involve KDE is "my sound card does not work".
 In that case, please direct your questions at sites devoted to helping users of that system.
 For example, for GNU/Linux questions you may try looking at www.linuxnewbie.org or www.linuxnewbie.com, or the kde-linux mailing list mentioned above.

 In addition, many OS distributors have their own mailing lists which can address distribution-specific issues.
 You can find out more about these mailing lists at your distribution's website or find them through your browser search engine.

 If you are searching for packages you may consider checking the ftp servers for your distribution, including the "contrib" sections, as well as indexing servers such as rpmfind.net.
 Wherever possible, install the package that your distro offers directly through its package manager.

 Отчеты об ошибках в KDE